-Nick Jonas looks unrecognizable after gaining 15 pounds of muscle to play a mixed martial arts (MMA) fighter in the DirectTV drama series, "Kingdom" (see trailer above).
+Nick Jonas gained 15 pounds of muscle on a low carb Paleo-style diet to play a mixed martial arts (MMA) fighter in the DirectTV drama series, "Kingdom" (see trailer above).

 "I gained about 15 pounds of muscle for the role," Jonas told E!
 "I really wanted to look like an animal who internalizes a lot, but when he's in the cage and he's fighting that's when you see this kind of animalistic mentality that he has."